-Section 10 of this bill authorizes the verdict of guilty but mentally ill.
-Specifically, section 10 authorizes a judge or jury to find a defendant guilty but mentally ill if the judge or jury finds that the defendant: (1) is guilty of the offense; (2) has established that he was mentally ill at the time the offense was committed; and (3) has not established that he was insane for purposes of the defense of insanity.
+71 72 Section 10 of this bill authorizes the verdict of guilty but mentally ill under certain circumstances.
+Specifically, section 10 authorizes a judge or jury to find a defendant guilty but mentally ill if the defendant entered a plea of not guilty by reason of insanity and the judge or jury finds that the defendant: (1) is guilty of the offense; (2) has proven that he was mentally ill at the time the offense was committed; and (3) has not established that he was insane for the purposes of the defense of insanity.
 Generally, a defendant who is found guilty but mentally ill is subject to the same penalties and procedures as a defendant who is found guilty.

-Section 17 of this bill provides the types of sentences a court may impose upon a defendant who pleads or is found guilty but mentally ill.
+Section 18 of this bill provides the types of sentences a court may impose upon a defendant who pleads or is found guilty but mentally ill.
 Regardless of whether a defendant is mentally ill at the time of sentencing, the court is required to impose any sentence available to the court for a defendant who pleads or is found guilty of the same offense.
-However, if the defendant is mentally ill at the time of sentencing and the sentence includes a term of confinement, the court is also required, under certain circumstances, to direct the Department of Corrections to provide to the defendant such treatment as is medically indicated for his mental illness during his confinement.
+However, if the defendant is mentally ill at the time of sentencing, the court is also required, under certain circumstances, to direct the Department of Corrections to provide to the defendant such treatment as is available for his mental illness during his confinement or probation.
 This bill contains many of the same provisions that were included in Senate Bill No. 314 of the 1995 Legislative Session, as well as many new sections that were included to provide for the plea and verdict of guilty but mentally ill.